 In the late 1980s, hair bands (or glam metal, or whatever you want to call that type of music) were at the height of their popularity.
 (The author here takes a moment to remember his now-departed grandfather greeting the image of, I believe, Twisted Sister on his television with “Look at them ugly girls!”)
 Glam metal was all over the pop charts at the time, thereby making it the perfect time for a girl group called Vixen to make it big.
 And I suppose they did that, ever so briefly.

-(Vixen peaked at #41 on the Billboard 200.
-Album ℗1988 EMI-Manhattan Records.
+(Skyscraper peaked at #6 on the Billboard 200.
+Album ℗1988 Warner Bros.
+Records.
 Photo courtesy Amazon.com.)

 “Just Like Paradise” made a strong entrance into Billboard’s Hot 100 at #56 for the week ending January 16, 1988 (chart) and peaking at #6 the week of March 12 (chart); it also peaked at #1 on Billboard’s Mainstream Rock chart.
 It spent a fairly short 16 weeks in the Hot 100, but it still did well enough to place #97 in the year-end chart.

 According to the always-reliable Wikipedia, “Just Like Paradise” had been considered as a potential theme song for a new TV program, “Beverly Hills 90210”.
 Mr. Roth’s management very helpfully rejected this idea before even talking to Mr. Roth about it.
 And so, instead of a ten-year run, the song fell rather quickly into obscurity, possibly due to lyrics which, honestly, are not the deepest ever heard (but then, we live in an age in which “Boom Boom Pow”, which I am not linking, is considered good music).